Completeness of Exponentials and Beurling's Theorem on $\mathbb{R}^n$ and $\mathbb{T}^n$

-If $\widehat{\mu}$ vanishes on a set $\Lambda \subset \R^n$ of positive rectangle type and $I=\infty,$ then $\mu $ is identically zero. \item[(b)] If $I$ is finite, then there exists a non-trivial complex Borel measure $\mu$ on $\R^n$ satisfying (\ref{eq;4}) such that $\widehat{\mu}$ vanishes on a set of positive rectangle type. \end{itemize} \end{Thm}
+such that $\widehat{\mu}$ vanishes on a set $\Lambda \subset \R^n,$ which is a product of one dimensional closed sets of positive Lebesgue measure, then $\mu $ is identically zero. \item[(b)] If $I < +\infty,$ then there exists a non-trivial complex Borel measure $\mu$ on $\R^n$ satisfying (\ref{eq;4}) such that $\widehat{\mu}$ vanishes on a product of one dimensional closed sets of positive Lebesgue measure. \end{itemize} \end{Thm}